 If the writer is feeling really ambitious, the opening in medias res takes place in the middle or end of the story, but then the rest of the story is told in a nonlinear fashion.

 For example, the film Memento opens towards the end of the story, but from there it alternates scenes moving chronologically from the start of the story, and scenes taking place right before the last one, until it hits the middle of the story, which actually is the end of the film.

 One word of caution: in medias res can be fun, but if you're introducing too many characters in that opening scene, they can get lost in the action.
-Make sure to keep a close eye on the key characters introduced in medias res, and make sure the reader is able to keep that close eye as well.
+Make sure to keep a close eye on the key characters introduced, and make sure the reader is able to keep that close eye as well.

-How about you?
-Do you use in medias res in your writing?
+There are various ways to use in medias res in your story.

 As discussed in Homer's epic poems, both open in medias res and don't really go into backstory until further on in the narrative.

 Just as Homer did, you can skip right to the meat of the story and test out the classic storytelling method.

 Who knows, maybe this will be your new favorite literary technique!

 How do you feel about stories that begin in the middle of the action?
 Let us know in the comments.